 They really should not have to do that.

-So just follow these simple tips and you will have a much better, more informative time in the Buddhist temples of south east Asia without causing anyone any offence.
+So just follow these simple tips and you will have a much better, more reflective and more informative time in the Buddhist temples of south east Asia without causing anyone any offence.

 Show some respect.